 Attracting over 15,000 people in years when the weather is good, the annual UBC Apple Festival takes place on the weekend after Thanksgiving.

-The two-day event runs from 11 am to 4 pm on both the Saturday and Sunday, and entertainment includes puppet shows, dancing and music of all kinds, including country, Celtic, folk and jazz.
+The two-day event runs from 11 am to 4 pm on both the Saturday and Sunday, and entertainment includes child-friendly shows, dancing and music of all kinds.
 There are also dozens of apples to sample, tons of apples to buy and even apple trees to purchase, with all proceeds going to the UBC Botanical Garden.

 Admission to the Festival